Alignak-monitoring-contrib/alignak-app/docs/use.rst

 **Drag & Drop:**

   * Events from a host or a service can be drag to in "Spy Hosts".
 Then App will send you regular notifications about that host.
-  * Drag and drop events also in host synthesis view (Panel), to display host instantly !
+  * Events can also be move to host synthesis view (Panel), to display host instantly.

 Spy part
 ~~~~~~~~